mcallaghan/literate_stata/README.md

 syntax  ,[src(string) dest(string) red(integer 0) green(integer 0) blue(integer 0) fs(integer 8) echo(string) results(string)]
 ```

-src and string are mandatory options to tell stata where to look for your log files and where to save the rtf files,
+src and string are options to tell stata where to look for your log files and where to save the rtf files (default is the working directory),
 the other options are for formatting.
 Enter a value between 0 and 255 for the colours, a font size for fs, and "FALSE" to echo or results to hide commands or results.